-Lovik’s calculations in The Berisheet Passover Prophecy are based on a symbolic and numeric understanding of the first Hebrew word in Genesis 1, b'reshit (בְּרֵאשִׁית), and the six days of creation followed by the one day of rest.
+Lovik’s calculations in The Berisheet Passover Prophecy are based on a symbolic and numeric understanding of the first Hebrew word in Genesis 1, b'reshit (בְּרֵאשִׁית) and the pattern of six days of creation followed by the one day of rest.
 Finding several Hebrew words embedded in the first word of the Bible and using the creation week as a model of God’s timeline, Lovik maps out the history of the world.
 According to Lovik, the word berisheet contains seven prophetic beginnings:

 1) The beginning of creation (4004 BC)